-Fig. 8 shows a simplified representation of the electronic circuit needed for the proposed sensor.
+Fig. 9 shows a simplified representation of the electronic circuit needed for the proposed sensor.
 The excitation signal, which will be provided by the drive (i.e., standard resolver excitation), is rectified to provide a symmetrical voltage supply to the conditioning circuit, as demanded by operational amplifiers.
 Hall elements (i.e., HallC and HallS) is supplied by AC voltage which produces AC current through the hall elements since hall elements are resistors from an electrical point of view.
-Note that a temperature variation of the hall element will directly impact the current through the hall element.
-However, this will not affect the position measurement since the rotor position information is embedded in the phase of the current waveforms but not in the amplitude (see Fig. 2).
+Note that a temperature variation of the hall element will directly impact the current through the hall element and therefore, the Hall voltage at its output.
+However, this will not affect the position measurement since the phase and amplitude of the sine and cosine Hall elements will be exposed to exactly the same conditions given the proximity between them. the rotor position information is embedded in the phase of the current waveforms but not in the amplitude (see Fig. 2).

 The total power consumption of the proposed system is in the range of the power consumption of the Hall elements: 12.5 mW per sensor.
 The power losses due to the rectification stage could be considered as negligible (i.e., conduction losses of a rectifier diode).
 The power consumption of the gain stages could also be considered negligible since ultra-low-power differential operational amplifiers are used.
-The circuit in Fig. 8 provides differential output signals to enhance noise immunity in the transmission wire.
+The circuit in Fig. 9 provides differential output signals to enhance noise immunity in the transmission wire.